sswatson/raidocs-vscode/README.md

 You can use the extension to create references to sections of other articles.
 Do `command+shift+P` to open the command palette, and start typing "insert reference".
 Select the option called "raidocs: Insert Reference" when it appears.
 You'll get a list of articles on the site, which you can filter by typing search characters.
 When you select the article you want to link, a list of headers within that article will appear.
 When you select the relevant section header, the path for that section is inserted.

+## Starting the development server

+The command "raidocs: Start Server" uses the integrated terminal to run `pnpm dev`.
+On macOS, it will also launch a window in your default browser with the address `http://localhost:3000`.
+This command does not run `npm scrub-build`, so you should do that before running this command if the development environment has changed.

 ## Running Code Cells

 The command "raidocs: Run Code Cells" uses the integrated terminal to run raidocs parser on the currently open article.
 This requires that you have the appropriate credentials in `~/.rai/config` on your system.